noci1738/noci1738.github.io/README.md

 ## Activities

-- Member of the Miramontes Arts and Sciences Program (MASP).
+* Member of the Miramontes Arts and Sciences Program (MASP).
+* President of the Denver Nuggets Appreciation Club at CU Boulder
+  * August 2017 to Present

 ## Coursework